causti-co/website/src/text/_drafts/004-website-stack.md

 ```
 ````

-You can inspect the source of this page and see this working for the codeblock above.
+You can inspect the source of this page and see this working for the code block above.

 ### Better Indent

 I've been using Nunjuck's [indent](https://mozilla.github.io/nunjucks/templating.html#indent) filter to ensure that content included in layouts has the right indentation in the overall generated HTML.
-Sadly, I had to make an exception for codeblocks, as `<pre>` render their content including whitespace.
+Sadly, I had to make an exception for code blocks, as `<pre>` render their content including whitespace.

 Anyway, I wrote my own indent filter that skips `<pre>` blocks: